Saint Elias Mountains

 The Saint Elias Mountains (Chaîne Saint-Élie) are a subgroup of the Pacific Coast Ranges, located in southeastern Alaska in the United States, southwestern Yukon and the very far northwestern part of British Columbia in Canada.
 The range spans Wrangell-St. Elias National Park and Preserve in the United States and Kluane National Park and Reserve in Canada and includes all of Glacier Bay National Park in Alaska.
-In Alaska, the range includes parts of the city/borough of Yakutat and the Hoonah-Angoon and Valdez-Cordova census areas.
+In Alaska, the range includes parts of the city/borough of Yakutat and the Hoonah-Angoon, Copper River and Chugach census areas.

-This mountain range is named after Mount Saint Elias, which in turn was named in 1741 by the Danish-born Russian explorer Vitus Bering.
+This mountain range is named after Mount Saint Elias, which in turn was named in honor of Elias I of Jerusalem in 1741 by the Danish-born Russian explorer Vitus Bering.

 Geology

 The Saint Elias Mountains form the highest coastal mountain range on Earth.
-It formed due to the subduction of the Yakutat microplate underneath the North American Plate.
+It formed due to subduction of the Yakutat microplate underneath the North American Plate.
 The Yakutat microplate is a wedge shaped oceanic plateau with a thickness of 20 to 30 km.
 Similar to the adjacent Pacific Plate, which has a crustal thickness of 7 km, the Yakutat plate is moving northwestward at a rate of 50 mm per year with respect to North America.
 The Yakutat plate is transported northwards along the active Fairweather Fault, which probably started more than 35 million years ago.
 Due to its thickness, the Yakutat plate is buoyant, resulting in surface uplift of the overriding North American plate, which formed the Talkeetna Mountains and the Alaska Range in Southcentral Alaska, located above the subducted part of the Yakutat plate.